Voting with your fork: a healthy and sustainable food system for the Netherlands

 Locally grown food

 The authors of the food vision are committed to the transition of the food system.
 “We want to see Dutch people purchasing more locally-grown food and we will challenge supermarkets to help us achieve this.
 We will also encourage the education sector to introduce food classes and ask the government to set clear limits on the use of environmental space,” says De Boer.
 Major companies and organisations such as Unilever, the World Wildlife Fund, the Netherlands Society for the Protection of Birds and the Dutch Society for the Protection of Animals are supporting these efforts.

 It is also essential to win the cooperation of the government.
 De Boer emphasises the importance of a consistent and long-term vision for farmers.
 “Agricultural policy currently stumbles from one crisis to the next.
 The solution is to develop sustainable and long-term policy.”

-The prize money of $150,000 that De Boer and her colleague Evelien de Olde received from the Rockefeller Foundation – which may be supplemented with another $50,000 in early January – will go to the farmers’ organisations that are cooperating in the food vision.
+The prize money of $150,000 that De Boer and her colleague Evelien de Olde received essay description of my best friend – which may be supplemented with another $50,000 in early January – will go to the farmers’ organisations that are cooperating in the food vision.
 “The three organisations represent about a thousand farmers who are very motivated to help change our food system,” says De Boer.

 De Boer received many positive responses to the food vision, including from farmers.
 “Many farmers say they are prepared to change, but that they don’t know how.
 If you provide them with encouragement and support to change their business models you will eventually generate the momentum needed to make the transition happen.”